contactopensource/contactopensource/api/book/index.md

 # book

-A `book` is a typical book.
+A book is a typical book.

-Example: "Beloved" by Toni Morrison

 ## Attributes